September 12, 2025

 2. Health-Related Expenses

-3. Family Emergencies & Travel
+3. Family Emergencies and Travel

 A sudden need for relocation, medical treatment of a relative, or unplanned travel abroad can demand large sums quickly.